 So here we’re looking at the hero ingredient in detail, specifically our favorite aloe vera-rich gels and lotions for the face and body.

-Here, the best aloe vera gels and lotions we are loving right now.
+Keep reading to learn more about the best aloe vera gels and lotions we are loving right now.

 Best Overall: Seven Minerals Aloe Vera Gel